 It’s so easy to justify taking matters into our own hands when we’ve been wronged.
 We erroneously believe we have the right to strike back.
 Do we look to God when someone wrongs us?
 Is God big enough to handle our enemies?
 Is he big enough that we can pray for our enemies?
 Can we treat them with kindness?
 Only God can expand our hearts.
 It’s no accident that God called David a man after his own heart.

 Let God be God and watch him work.
 The saddest part of revenge is that it puts us on the same level as those who have wronged us.
 God very clearly commands us through the Bible that if there is to be any “getting even”, we are to leave it for him to do.
 Why is God so adamant about resisting this temptation?
 Because He knows what it does to us and others.
 He knows the resentment that poisons us, and the pain we inflict upon others by getting even is never in anyone’s best interest.

-1 John 4: 7 says – “My dear friends, we must love each other.
+We read in 1 John 4:7, “My dear friends, we must love each other.
 Love comes from God and when we love each other, it shows that we have been given new life.”

 Ecclesiastes 7:9 says, “Only fools get angry quickly and hold a grudge.”

 But keep your mind on the goal and remember God has the last word.
 Our motto needs to be, “Don’t lash out – leave it to the Lord.”